virtualparadox/BBMap/docs/readme.txt

 BBMap			(bbmap.sh) Fastest version.
 Finds single best mapping location.
 BBMapPacBio		(mapPacBio.sh) Optimized for PacBio's error profile (more indels, fewer substitutions).
 Finds single best mapping location.
 PacBio reads should be in fasta format.
 BBMapPacBioSkimmer	(bbmapskimmer.sh) Designed to find ALL mapping locations with alignment score above a certain threshold; also optimized for Pac Bio reads.
-BBSplit			(bbsplit.sh) Uses BBMap or BBMapPacBio to map to multiple references simultaneously, and output the reads to the file corresponding to the best-matching reference.
+BBSplitter		(bbsplit.sh) Uses BBMap or BBMapPacBio to map to multiple references simultaneously, and output the reads to the file corresponding to the best-matching reference.
 Designed to split metagenomes or contaminated datasets prior to assembly.
 BBWrap			(bbwrap.sh) Maps multiple read files to the same reference, producing one sam file per input file.
 The advantage is that the reference/index only needs to be read once.